 Northern Ireland is filled with my amazing attractions but one that is very unique and considered as one of the most dramatic cliffs walks in Europe is ‘The Gobbins’.
-The Gobbins is a spectacular cliff path located in Islandmagee, County Antrim along the Causeway Coastal Route.
+It is a spectacular cliff path located in Islandmagee, County Antrim along the Causeway Coastal Route.

 The Gobbins has just recently been reopened to visitors, seeing it stay open until the 3rd of November 2019.
 The popular attraction is one that will leave you awe-inspired.
 During a two hour guided tour, you’ll be treated to nature at its finest.

-Besides the incredible views, you’ll encounter at The Gobbins, the attraction also has a fascinating story worth diving deeper into.
-So let’s trace back the history of the Gobbins…
+Besides the incredible views you’ll encounter at The Gobbins, the attraction also has a fascinating story worth diving deeper into.
+So let’s get started!

 History of the Gobbins

 The mastermind behind the creation of The Gobbins comes from visionary Irish railway engineer ‘Berkeley Dean Wise’.
 Berkeley was born in New Ross, Wexford, who went on to study Civil Engineering at Trinity College in Dublin.
 He studied under James Price, Chief Engineer at the Midland Great Western Railway of Ireland.

 At the young age of 22, the talent engineer was already developing tunnels and bridges along the coast at Bray Head.
 This was considered as one of the most challenging sections in all of Ireland.
 Berkeley Dean Wise then became the Chief Engineer of the Belfast and County Down Railway.

 Not only was he designing railway lines, but Wise designed numerous other projects from stations, promenades, and hotels.

 During this time and many experiences in his career, Wise developed the skills needed to create one of his biggest achievement ever.
 This was, of course, the Gobbins cliff path, 25 years later.

 Creation of a Masterpiece